-AV1 (AOMedia Video 1) is an open, royalty-free video encoding format of the next generation.
+AV1 video format (AOMedia Video 1) is an open, royalty-free video encoding format of the next generation.
 Developed by AOM (Alliance of Open Media Video), it is designed to be a successor of Google's VP9 and a competitor of H.265/HEVC.
 AV1 aims to improve coding efficiency by 30% on the basis of VP9/HEVC.
 Below are main features of AV1:

 - Optimized for the Internet.